-The Administrative Packet will be sent to members through e-mail (via a link to the packet posted on the SEAGO website) to save postage and copying costs.
+The Executive Board packet will be sent to members through e-mail (via a link to the packet posted on the SEAGO website) to save postage and copying costs.
 We will not be mailing a hard copy of the packet unless you request one.